livestorm/hiring-frontend-test/README.md

 Do not use:

+- A UI library
-- A Vue CLI plugin to setup Apollo Client.
+- A Vue CLI plugin to setup Apollo Client
-- A wrapper library around Chart.js, you must integrate it yourself.
+- A wrapper library around Chart.js, you must integrate it yourself

 ## How to send your app code